mitchrosaaen/ENGL235/researchlogs.md

 # Week 4
 We have officially sent the survey out!
 After we get enough results, we are to write an analytical report on the data that we gathered.
 This isn't a simple task!
 First, I needed to do research about what exactly an analytical report is.
 What is the purpose?
 Who is it for?

-After a brief Google search, I found this page, [What Is an Analytical Report?](https://penandthepad.com/info-8708712-analytical-report.html), that helped me more understand what we are about to do.
+After a brief Google search, I found this page, [What Is an Analytical Report](https://penandthepad.com/info-8708712-analytical-report.html), that helped me understand more about what is expected in the upcoming assignment.
+This article described how analytical reports are a combination of both an informational report and a proposal.
+An analytical report will include identifying a problem from analyzing data, explaining the methods used to obtain the data, and making recommendations based on the data.
 # Week 5
 Placeholder, placeholder placeholder.
 Placeholder
 # Week 6